xinyan567/my-first-project-/README.md

 ## System flow
 The workflow involves six steps: loading all datasets, unifying coordinate systems, merging population data with boundaries, generating buffers and performing intersection analysis, calculating evaluation metrics, and finally exporting results and visualizations.
 ## Program Output
+### Conclusion:
+The distribution of public service facilities within Hong Kong's 15-minute living circle is highly uneven.
+Core urban districts are heavily facility-rich but overly dominated by bus stops, with limited healthcare and park resources.
+In contrast, peripheral areas, especially the outlying islands and parts of the New Territories, suffer from severe service gaps, with some zones entirely lacking essential facilities such as hospitals.
+### Recommendations:
+To address these disparities, three actions are recommended: First, prioritize adding community clinics and transit links in facility-blind areas like the outlying islands.
+Second, restructure core urban zones by curbing excessive bus stops and reallocating space for more parks and medical facilities.
+Third, establish a dynamic monitoring system using the "facilities per 1,000 residents" metric to ensure infrastructure growth aligns with population changes in new development areas.
 <img width="1079" height="868" alt="Screenshot 2026-08-01 142152" src="https://github.com/user-attachments/assets/1a1e595b-8319-477c-b976-3cadd0e0e0af" />
 <img width="675" height="501" alt="Screenshot 2026-08-01 142009" src="https://github.com/user-attachments/assets/e65c9e79-b4c0-496f-8c93-1f623a882bbf" />
 <img width="682" height="513" alt="Screenshot 2026-08-01 142035" src="https://github.com/user-attachments/assets/9cbf2c09-96b2-4d8e-8a0c-c65b3916d363" />